dailyemerald/DeathStar/README.md

 DeathStar
 =========

-Grab public location-based and hashtag-based content from Twitter and Instagram, make it into one superbeam and push it to clients.
-In realtime.
+* Get public location-based and hashtag-based content from Twitter and Instagram w/ realtime APIs.

-###Realtime is cool.
+* Combine that into one feed and push it to mobile web app clients with socket.io.

-...documentation to come.
+* Relies on a credentials.coffee file that is obviously not in the repo for Instagram and Twitter keys.

-#### git@github.com:dailyemerald/DeathStar.git
+Details, you know, when I get to it. :/